-I wanted to revisit the topic of “Why Young Adult?” since it’s a question I get asked so frequently.
+I wanted to revisit the topic of “Why Write YA?” since it’s a question I get asked so frequently.
 Why write YA?
 Why read it?
 What’s the appeal, especially with adult readers?

 Regarding genre fiction, when I use the word “pattern,” I don’t mean that in a derogatory fashion (trust me, I was an adult romance author for a decade–I have full respect for the genre and its authors!).
 But the romance genre comes with certain expectations–most are written in third-person-past, usually alternating between the hero’s and heroine’s POV.
 Hero and heroine meet (or become reacquainted).
 Attraction grows, but obstacles pop up to keep them apart.
 Eventually–and most importantly–the novel ends with a happily-ever-after for the main couple.

 Mysteries and thrillers follow similar patterns, as well (though I’m less familiar with them).
 A murder/crime is committed.
 Our protagonist sets out to solve it.
 Red herrings are tossed into the mix.
 In the end, the murder/mystery is satisfactorily solved.
 These are the basic expectations that readers bring to these genres–write a historical romance where the hero dies tragically at the end and, well…you’ll have some very angry readers to deal with.
 Besides, it’s not really a romance by definition, even if the love story is the primary plot thread.
 Leave a murder unsolved at the end of a mystery, and I’m pretty sure that mystery readers will throw the book against the wall.